History of Mike Missanelli in Timeline

 May 2020: Heated on-air debate

-In May 2020, Mike Missanelli had a heated on-air debate with producer Tyrone Johnson and sports update anchor Natalie Egenolf about an incident in Central Park.
-He threw his headset and yelled at Johnson, which was seen on television.
+In May 2020, while on the air, Mike Missanelli got into a heated debate with producer Tyrone Johnson and sports update anchor Natalie Egenolf, about an incident in Central Park where a white woman called the police on a black man, who was birdwatching.
+Missanelli threw his headset in anger.

-In June 2021, Mike Missanelli launched his first off-air business entity, MikeMiss Ventures, focusing on interests outside sports radio.
-He also launched "MikeMiss: The EveryDay Cook" and "Behind the Mic", and offers "MeetMike".
+In June 2021, Mike Missanelli launched his first off-air business entity, MikeMiss Ventures, that focuses on his interests outside of sports radio.
+Missanelli also launched "MikeMiss: The EveryDay Cook" show, based on his longtime passion for food and cooking and started "Behind the Mic", in which he evaluates aspiring broadcasters reels and provides feedback in a one-on-one call session and offers "MeetMike", a virtual meet and greet.

-In January 2022, Mike Missanelli gave an interview stating that he has no plans to retire.
+In January 2022, Mike Missanelli gave an interview where he said he has no plans to retire.

-On May 31, 2022, Mike Missanelli announced on air that it would be his last show on 97.5 The Fanatic.
-His contract was set to expire, and the station opted to go in a different direction.
+On May 31, 2022, Mike Missanelli announced on air that it would be his last show.
+Missanelli's contract was set to expire and 97.5 The Fanatic opted to go in a different direction.

-In September 2022, Mike Missanelli joined the Chicago-based gaming company Rush Street Interactive to represent its brand Bet Rivers Network and started a biweekly podcast on Philadelphia sports.
+In September 2022, Mike Missanelli joined the Chicago-based gaming company Rush Street Interactive to represent its brand Bet Rivers Network.
+Missanelli has a biweekly podcast on Philadelphia sports that is distributed via multiple outlets.

 2022: Panelist on Jakib Sports Pond Lehocky Postgame Show

-In 2022, Mike Missanelli began serving as a panelist on the Jakib Sports Pond Lehocky Postgame Show, which is broadcast live from the Ocean Casino Resort and shown on 6ABC.
+Starting in 2022, Mike Missanelli began serving as a panelist on the Jakib Sports Pond Lehocky Postgame Show that is broadcast live from the Ocean Casino Resort and show on 6ABC.

-In September 2023, Mike Missanelli launched a weekly sports video blog called "Mike Speaks" on YouTube, featuring segments like SOUND OFF, QUIRKY STORY OF THE WEEK, WHAT'S BUGGIN MIKE, and LOCAL SPORTS SPOTLIGHT, along with one-on-one video chats with fans called, Take 5 with Mike.
+In September 2023, Mike Missanelli launched a weekly sports video blog called "Mike Speaks" on YouTube.
+Segments include SOUND OFF, QUIRKY STORY OF THE WEEK, WHAT'S BUGGIN MIKE and LOCAL SPORTS SPOTLIGHT.